PyMySQL/mysqlclient/doc/user_guide.rst

       share the module.

       The MySQL protocol can not handle multiple threads using the same connection at once.
-Some earlier versions of MySQLdb utilized locking to achieve a threadsafety of 2.
+Some earlier versions of tiledb.sql utilized locking to achieve a threadsafety of 2.
 While this is not terribly hard to accomplish using the standard Cursor class (which uses ``mysql_store_result()``), it is complicated by